charliecm/sketch-snap/README.md

 # Sketch Push

-A [Sketch](https://www.sketch.com) plugin that lets you move all layers towards a direction, relative to the selected layer(s).
-The following commands are available:
+A [Sketch](https://www.sketch.com) plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.

 **Snap**
+- Snap Layers to Top Edge
 - Snap Layers to Bottom Edge
-- Snap Layers to Top Edge
 - Snap Layers to Right Edge
 - Snap Layers to Left Edge

 **Select**
+- Select Layers Above
 - Select Layers Below
-- Select Layers Above
 - Select Layers On Left
 - Select Layers On Right